Czech Republic FAQs

 Is there transportation within Czech Republic?

-Is Czech Republic a family friendly destination?
+Is Czech Republic a family-friendly destination?

 Czech Republic is a must for those considering a family vacation.
 To start, Prague, being the largest and most populated city in the country, has plenty to offer including stunning architecture, fortified castles and sculptures.
 There is also a wide array of parks in Prague that offer beautiful city views, river gorges and playgrounds for you and your family to enjoy.
 Outside of Prague consists mainly of countryside landscapes and opportunities to explore rural areas.
-There are many small towns, each with their own unique architecture and attractions.
+There are many small towns, each with its own unique architecture and attractions.
 If you have a family that enjoys nature and the outdoors, then Bohemian Switzerland National Park is a wonderful area to explore.
 There are lookout points that offer incredible views and plenty of areas for kids to run around and discover the sandstone rock formations that exist there.

 Get a Trip Quote Order a Brochure